pksenzov/doodle/README.md

 python3 kafka_app.py worker
 ```
 3. For testing's sake the app produces 10 events/sec.
 If you want to simulate events producing by any other method, please comment lines 71-73.
 Feel free to test on stream.jsonl.gz with any input method.
+4. For performance metrics IS_PERF_METRICS_ON flag should be on.